-State Police Identify Found Remains as Teen Missing Since 1969
+State police identify found remains as teen missing since 1969

 Othram, Inc. provided troopers with possible family members of Jane “Newport” Doe, including the family of Joan Marie Dymond, who provided DNA samples.
 When those samples were compared to the DNA profile of the remains found in 2012, lab results received earlier this month indicated the remains of Jane “Newport” Doe are the remains of Joan Marie Dymond.

-Although Joan Marie Dymond’s remains have been identified, PSP is asking for the public’s help to find the individual responsible for her death.
+Although Joan Marie Dymond’s remains have been identified, PSP is asking for the public’s help to find those responsible for her death.
 Anyone with information regarding her disappearance should call the Shickshinny station at 570-542-4117.

 Personnel worked with and received extraordinary assistance from the National Center for Missing and Exploited Children (NCMEC), National Missing and Unidentified Persons System (NAMUS), multiple forensic anthropologists, Beta Analytic, Inc., and Othram, Inc.